 Onigiri Asakusa Yadoroku has survived earthquakes, redevelopments and a multitude of foodie fads.
 Founded in 1954, Tokyo’s oldest onigiri specialist is distinguished by its counter, which is reminiscent of those found at upscale sushi restaurants, but the shop itself remains adorably down to earth.
 Now run by the grandchildren of the founder, who set it up after her husband simply couldn’t be bothered to work any longer, Yadoroku roughly translates to ‘no-good sofa spud’ – which must have led to some interesting conversations around the dinner table.

 Rice balls can be had for around ¥200, with filling options ranging from the common salmon and kombu seaweed to salted and fermented fish innards (shiokara) and ginger pickled in miso.
-You can get your onigiri fix until 2am, making this a top destination for a post-drink snack.

 Run by Asakusa Jinta – a local rock sextet that combines swing, rockabilly, klezmer, polka and waltz into a wild, mosh-inducing mix – this casual bar on Kokusai-dori stands out among the countless ‘snack’ bars frequented by the neighbourhood’s geezers.
 Live performances, which range from indie gigs to burlesque shows, take place here every night except for Tuesdays.